-ZenBusiness has a significant advantage over every other company in this industry, Direct Incorporation included.
+ZenBusiness has a significant advantage over most other companies in this industry, Direct Incorporation included.
 That, of course, is their outstanding offer of a $39 business formation package ― no other company in this industry can match this offering.

 Direct Incorporation has a few of their own advantages, with their biggest one being customer support.
 We love the way they provide their clients with direct contact information for every one of their employees.

 Which Is the Best Package Available From These Services?